 Bonita is based in Cincinnati and is available for local students in addition to judging and coaching outside the area.

 During her years with Arthur Murray International, Bonita’s career spanned all aspects of the dance industry from teacher to dance director, supervisor, to examiner, adjudicator, franchisee, and member of the International Dance Board.
 She trained teachers as the Northeast Regional Dance Chair, and co-wrote the professional technical manuals from Silver through Gold Bar.
 She served on the creative team for the exhibition syllabus Gold and Gold Bar and was featured in the professional training videos with Chuck Bannister.

 Chuck Bannister & Bonita Brockert

 "Tango Des Parada"

-Bonita started her classical training with the Central Pennsylvania Youth Ballet under Marcia Dale Weary, danced in the Harrisburg Performing Arts Company with Dick Wilson, and received a scholarship in dance with a secondary major in theater, from the Pennsylvania Fine Arts Program for Gifted Students, studying under Shirley Mordine (Mordine and Company) and Betty Lowe (Ballet Russe).
+Bonita started her classical training with the Central Pennsylvania Youth Ballet under Marcia Dale Weary, danced in the Harrisburg Performing Arts Company with Dick Wilson, and received a scholarship in dance with a secondary major in theater from the Pennsylvania Fine Arts Program for Gifted Students.
+There she studied under Shirley Mordine (Mordine and Company) and Betty Lowe (Ballet Russe).